Our Protocol

 When we reply to you, we will set out the nature and scope of our investigation, the conclusion reached on each complaint and the basis for that conclusion.
 If we find that you are justified in your complaint, we will set out our proposal for resolving the complaint.

-It should be noted that it may not always be possible to investigate a complaint brought by a nonclient.
+It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because our ability to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
-Therefore, we will make an initial assessment of the complaint and if they feel that the issues raised cannot be satisfactorily resolved through our complaints process they will refer you to the Bar Standards Board.
+Therefore, we will make an initial assessment of the complaint and if we feel that the issues raised cannot be satisfactorily resolved through our complaints process we will refer you to the Bar Standards Board.

 If your complaint, or elements of complaint, relates to professional misconduct or professional negligence then it may be that it is not appropriate for us to resolve or provide redress for your complaint or those particular aspects of it.
 We will inform you if we consider that your complaint, or elements of it, is not appropriate for our procedure.